therealssj/blog/content/development-updates/Development Update 51.md

 - Oone of the outputs sends 2 coins to the recipient
 - Outputs are tied to addresses.
 - To authorize the spending of an output, you need the secret key for the address the output is tied to.
-- You dont "own" Bitcoin in the same way you own gold (by possessing it).
+- You don't "own" Bitcoin in the same way you own gold (by possessing it).
 Instead of "owning" 10 bitcoin, someone "knows 10 bitcoin".
 - They know the secret that allows them to authorize transactions with the Bitcoin in those addresses.
 - "Ownership" of bitcoin is about "knowing" rather than "controlling".
 - The Bitcoin do not exist on your computer, but only the secret key needed to authorize valid transactions from an address.